Disney Plus 4K: Everything you need to know

 Disney Plus includes 4K/UHD streaming out of the box but it only works with certain devices and content.

 Most streaming services have extremely limited 4K libraries.
 On Netflix, for example, 4K content is limited to Originals programming alongside a small splattering of random (usually bad) movies and strange-but-hypnotic footage of a roaring fireplace.

 Disney Plus is a little different.
 There’s a wealth of 4K HDR content available at launch, including 91 movies you’ll actually want to watch from Marvel, Pixar, Disney, and Lucasfilm, and a small-but-growing cache of Original series like The Mandalorian and High School Musical: The Musical – The Series.

 So, how do you get started on your Disney Plus 4K journey?

 Everything you need to stream Disney Plus 4K

-After you’ve signed up for the Disney Plus free trial you’ll need three simple things: a 4K display (preferably a 4K smart TV), a 4K-capable streaming device, and a good Internet connection.
+After you’ve signed up for the Disney Plus, you’ll need three simple things: a 4K display (preferably a 4K smart TV), a 4K-capable streaming device, and a good Internet connection.
 We’ll go through all of these in more detail below.